 Engineering a steel solution

-The majority of steel used in 300 George Street was manufactured in Australia and supplied locally by LIBERTY Metalcentre Coopers Plain, with large diameter tube product sourced from overseas.
+The majority of steel used in 300 George Street was manufactured in Australia and supplied locally by LIBERTY Metalcentre Coopers Plains, with large diameter tube product sourced from overseas.
 Two thousand five hundred tonnes of structural steel, including HRS sections, welded sections and structural linepipe has been used as beams in conjunction with steel decking, with the building's columns made up of tube with concrete and rebar filler.

 LIBERTY Metalcentre also ensured that the steel supplied was certified and in accordance with ASI recommendations.